ovh/docs/pages/platform/metrics/protocol_influxdb/guide.en-gb.md

 We support also all possibility to configure a query result using: `ORDER BY time DESC`, `LIMIT`, `OFFSET` or `TIME` clauses.

-You can also use all `InfluxQl tips on the query syntax`of the [InfluxQl data exploration page](https://docs.influxdata.com/influxdb/v1.7/query_language/data_exploration/){.external} on the Metrics Platform.
+You can also use all `InfluxQL tips on the query syntax`of the [InfluxQL data exploration page](https://docs.influxdata.com/influxdb/v1.7/query_language/data_exploration/){.external} on the Metrics Platform.

 #### Mathematical operators